FrozenPvPs/Respondus-Lockdown-Bypass/README.md

 	The compiled executable will overlap Respondus and you can browse normally with the program.

 	For example,
-	If your workplace uses Respondus, open this before Respondus is opened and then you can just browse normally.
+	If your workplace uses Respondus, open this before Respondus is opened and then you can just browse normally on this C# browser.

 	No support will be given for this.